How can I confirm that my enrollment went through?

 What if I am running late to pick up my camper?

 Please note the time that your camp(s) begins and ends.
-Next, please contact your specific camp office or the Enrollment Center once you know you are going to be late.
-We will stay with your camper until you arrive; we will never leave a camper unattended unless you have authorized your camper to sign-out and leave on their own.
+Next, please contact your specific camp office once you know you are going to be late.
+Staff will stay with your camper until you arrive; we will never leave a camper unattended unless you have authorized your camper to sign-out and leave on their own.

 If your camper is not picked up by the end of the check-out window (30 minutes after the end of the camp), your camper will be auto-enrolled into extended care for that camp, and your card on file will be charged.
 If you are late to pick your child up from extended-care, you will be charged $15 for every 15 minutes that your camper stays with us.